 Graphics, images, and charts are great ways to visualize and represent the data, and Excel does exactly same thing for us by automatically creating the charts.
 There may be times when we would like to go beyond the basic charts that excel creates for us.
-This article will focus on that.
+This tutorial will focus on that complexity.

 An advanced chart is a chart that goes beyond the basic charts created by Excel.
 Let’s say you have more than one set of data that you would like to compare on the same chart, you can create your basic chart with one set of data then add more datasets to it and apply other items i.e. formatting to the chart.
 This is what advanced charts are all about.

-- They allow us to customize the look and feel of the charts
+- They allow us to customize the look and feel of the professional Excel charts

 - Enter the data shown above